TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Acknowledgments

 \section{Acknowledgments}

 Bharath thanks Arshag Danageozian for helpful discussions on quantum channels, Jason Pollack for helpful discussions on unitary equivalence, Christopher K Long and Abhishek Kumar for useful feedback during the development of TEPID-ADAPT.
+S. E. Economou thanks Pablo Sala for an interesting question, which led to us proving and including Theorem 1 in the second version of the paper.
 The Quantikz package ~\cite{Kay2023} was used to generate the circuits in this paper.

-B. Sambasivam, K. Sherbert, K. Shirali, and S. E. Economou are supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C$^2$QA) under Contract No.DE-SC0012704.
-N. Mayhall acknowledges funding from the Department of Energy (Award number: DE-SC0024619).
+B. Sambasivam, K. Sherbert, K. Shirali, A. Harrow, and S. E. Economou are supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C$^2$QA) under Contract No.DE-SC0012704.
+N. J. Mayhall acknowledges funding from the Department of Energy (Award number: DE-SC0024619).
 E. Barnes acknowledges support from the Department of Energy (Award no. DE-SC0025430).